 Red Lobster Cheddar Bay Biscuits

 Instructions

-Step 1: Preheat your oven to 425°F. In a medium sized mixing bowl, whisk the dry ingredients together and stir in the shredded cheddar cheese.
+Preheat the oven to 425°F. In a medium-sized mixing bowl, whisk the dry ingredients together and stir in the shredded cheddar cheese.

-Step 4: Use your hands to shape each portion into a disk and arrange 2 inches apart on a parchment lined baking sheet.
+Use your hands to shape each portion into a disk and arrange it 2 inches apart on a parchment paper-lined baking sheet.

-Biscuits can be stored at room temperature for up 3 days in an air-tight container.
-Reheat in the microwave for 20 seconds or in the oven at 350°F for 5-6 minutes.
+Biscuits can be stored in an airtight container at room temperature for up to 3 days.
+To reheat, microwave for 20 seconds or warm in the oven at 350°F for 5-6 minutes.

-To freeze, individually wrap each baked biscuit in plastic wrap.
-Place inside of a freezer-safe container or freezer bag for up to one month.
+For freezing, individually wrap each baked biscuit in plastic wrap and place them in a freezer-safe container or bag for up to one month.

-According to the Pioneer Woman, unbaked biscuit dough can be frozen up to 2 months.
-Portion out the dough and arrange in a single layer on a baking sheet making sure they don't touch.
-Place in the freezer for several hours.
-Once frozen, remove and transfer the dough to a freezer safe bag.
+Unbaked biscuit dough can also be frozen for up to 2 months.
+Portion out the dough and arrange it in a single layer on a baking sheet, ensuring they don’t touch.
+Freeze for several hours, then transfer the dough to a freezer-safe bag.

-When ready to bake, preheat oven to 425°F and bake for 16-17 minutes.
-No need to thaw first!
+When you’re ready to bake, preheat the oven to 425°F and bake for 16-17 minutes without thawing!

+Red Lobster Cheddar Bay Biscuits